-The Province expects some recommendations made in the socio-economic plans will be possible to implement through existing programs of government, and will strive to adapt existing provincial programs and measures where possible.
+The Province will consider all recommendations contained in the socio-economic plans.
+However, given the current economic challenges, the Province will initially implement some recommendations made in the socio-economic plans through existing government programs and also will strive to adapt existing provincial programs and measures where possible.